-Capitalism's class-metabolic antagonism is an alienation that unifies "the soil and the worker" through the labor process.64 Of course it does so in onesided fashion, a violent abstraction in thought, a ruling abstraction in practice.65 The alienation of "the soil and the worker" is fashioned through primitive accumulation, a theory of class formation in the web of life.
+Capitalism's class-metabolic antagonism is an alienation that unifies "the soil and the worker" through the labor process (ibid, 636-638).
+At the center of Web of Life's reading of Marx's value theory is the idea that these unifications join valorized work, through the cash nexus, with devalued and appropriated work.
+Capitalization and appropriation - shorthanded as paid and unpaid work/energy - are dialectically fused in the determination of socially necessary labor-time.
+(Curiously, the academic left has given a pass to the ecosocialist elision of how unpaid work is a class relation at the heart of capitalism's ecologies.)
+Of course, capital's unification of work within and beyond the cash nexus is exceedingly coercive, precipitating violent abstractions in thought, and ruling abstractions in practice (Sayer 1987; Sohn-Rethel 1978).
+The alienation of "the soil and the worker" is fashioned through primitive accumulation, a theory (and history) of class formation in the web of life.
 Society and Nature, the ruling abstractions, are ideological expressions of this primitive accumulation.
-This includes the expulsion of most humans from Society, pending their Salvation through Cheap - and often deadly - Work.66 Thus bourgeois governance proceeds through the violent abstraction of Society and Nature, in which specific "scientific" rules of management and social discipline apply.
+That's a concrete, world-historical, fact.
+Its implications, studiously evaded by many ecosocialists, include centuries of capitalist expulsion of most humans from Society, allowing their admittance only through their submission to Cheap-and often deadly-Work (Patel and Moore 2017).
+Thus bourgeois governance proceeds through the violent abstraction of Society and Nature-and in real historical formations of the Civilizing Project-through which specific "scientific" rules of management and social discipline apply.

-Communist praxis rejects such one-sided formulae; it unfolds through a recognition of the singular contradictions of capitalism.
-These create the possibility for proletarian unity, something disallowed by the pluralist chaos of an "environmental proletariat."67 To be sure, capitalism's contradictions find countless expressions, but all flow through the class struggle in the web of life, including those "uncontrollable natural conditions" - for instance solar cycles, volcanic eruptions, laws of gravity.68 For Marx and Engels, the alienated unity of the "soil and the worker" reveals the conditions of possibility for the communist unity of proletariat and biotariat, not as abstracted essences but as an internally differentiated and interpenetrated totality.
+Communist praxis rejects such one-sided formulae; it unfolds through recognizing capitalism's singular contradiction, ultimately resting on the law of value and its class antagonism.
+This recognition creates the possibility for proletarian unity, something disallowed by the pluralist chaos of an "environmental proletariat" (Foster and Clark 2022).
+To be sure, capitalism's contradictions find countless expressions and multiple mediations.
+All, however, flow through the class struggle in the web of life, influenced by those "uncontrollable natural conditions"-for instance, solar cycles, volcanic eruptions, laws of gravity (Marx 1981, 213).
+For Marx and Engels, the alienated unity of the "soil and the worker" reveals the conditions of possibility for the communist unity of proletariat and "biotariat," not as abstracted essences but as an internally differentiated and interpenetrated totality (Moore 2021d).

-This dialectical position distinguishes world-ecology from anticommunist Green Thought and ecosocialist tendencies privileging the imagined concrete.
-Far from esoteric, the world-ecological position on this question holds that such unity is crucial to any socialist politics of reconstruction, through which cooperation rather than alienation becomes a "productive force."69 If the climate crisis is as serious as so many of us believe, socialists must embrace the biotariat as comrades in arms.
-The tasks of socialist revolutionary and reconstruction on a devastated planet require nothing less.
-That's the question of the Proletarocene.70
+This dialectical position distinguishes world-ecology from vulgar materialisms.
+Anticommunist Green Thought and ecosocialist tendencies alike privilege the imagined concrete of Nature and its politically toxic forms of substance fetishism.
+Far from esoteric, the world-ecological position holds that the labor-mediated unity of proletariat and biotariat is crucial to any socialist politics of reconstruction, through which cooperation rather than alienation becomes a "productive force."
+(Marx and Engels 1975, 43) If the climate crisis is as serious as so many of us believe it to be, socialists must embrace the biotariat as comrades in arms.
+The tasks of socialist revolution and reconstruction on a devastated planet require nothing less.
+That's the question of the Proletarocene (The Salvage Collective 2021).